inkle/inky/README.md

 * Install [node.js](https://nodejs.org/en/) if you don't already have it
 * Clone the repo
 * On Mac, double-click the `INSTALL_AND_RUN.command` script.
 On Windows, open Powershell, cd into the app directory, and type `npm install`, then `npm start`.
+* For subsequent runs, if no npm packages have changed, you can run the `RUN.command` script on Mac, or type `npm start` in the shell (on Windows).

 ## License